abigail-c-douglas/Transformer-from-Scratch/README.md

 ### Loss Curves

 Both the training and validation loss decrease across the 10 epochs without significant overfitting.
+Below is an example loss curve from a training run:

 ![Loss Curves](loss_curves.png)